Company visits and insight days for students from UTC Leeds and Leeds City College school of engineering.

 Matt Leigh, Partnerships Manager, Strategic Development Network

-Adam Tipper, Next Gen Makers
+Adam Tipper, Managing Director, Next Gen Makers

 Friday 1 May